Sidney Lanier

 Sidney Clopton Lanier (February 3, 1842 – September 7, 1881) was an American musician, poet and author.
 He served in the Confederate States Army as a private, worked on a blockade-running ship for which he was imprisoned (resulting in his catching tuberculosis), taught, worked at a hotel where he gave musical performances, was a church organist, and worked as a lawyer.
 As a poet he sometimes used dialects.
 Many of his poems are written in heightened, but often archaic, American English.
 He became a flautist and sold poems to publications.
-He eventually became a professor of literature at the Johns Hopkins University in Baltimore, and is known for his adaptation of musical meter to poetry.
+He eventually became a professor of literature at Johns Hopkins University in Baltimore, and is known for his adaptation of musical meter to poetry.
 Many schools, other structures and two lakes are named for him, and he became hailed in the South as the "poet of the Confederacy".
 A 1972 US postage stamp honored him as an "American poet".

-Biography
+Early life and military career

-Sidney Clopton Lanier was born February 3, 1842, in Macon, Georgia, to parents Robert Sampson Lanier and Mary Jane Anderson; he was mostly of English ancestry.
-His distant French Huguenot ancestors immigrated to England in the 16th century, fleeing religious persecution.
+Sidney Clopton Lanier was born February 3, 1842, in Macon, Georgia, to parents Robert Sampson Lanier and Mary Jane Anderson.
+On his father's side he was descended of French Huguenots.
+His middle name, "Clopton", was in honor of David Clopton, a former classmate of his father's.
 He began playing the flute at an early age, and his love of that musical instrument continued throughout his life.
 He attended Oglethorpe University, which at the time was near Milledgeville, Georgia, and he was a member of the Sigma Alpha Epsilon fraternity.
 He graduated first in his class shortly before the outbreak of the American Civil War.
 He returned to Oglethorpe the next year, as a tutor, and befriended Milton Harlow Northrup, a New York native, who was a conductor at the school.

-During the war, he fought primarily in the tidewater region of Virginia, where he served in the Confederate signal corps.
+During the war, he served in the Confederate Signal Corps, primarily in the tidewater region of Virginia.
 Later, he and his brother Clifford served as pilots aboard English blockade runners, and Lanier's ship, the Lucy, was captured by the USS Santiago de Cuba, on November 3, 1864.
-Refusing to take the advice of the British officers on board to don one of their uniforms and pretend to be one of them, he was captured.
 He was incarcerated in a military prison at Point Lookout in Maryland, where he contracted tuberculosis (generally known as "consumption" at the time).
 He suffered greatly from this disease, then incurable and usually fatal, for the rest of his life.